mlanza/atomic/docs/protocols-for-dynamic-extension.md

 They're underappreciated in the JS community, namely, because, in JS, apart from libraries like Atomic, they don't exist.
 But the problem of wanting to safely, dynamically extend natives and/or third-party types is a solved problem.
 That is, protocols ([of the Clojure variety](https://clojure.org/reference/protocols)) are the solution.

 The reason is rooted in the difference between methods and functions.
 Methods, you know, are attached to the types they operate against.
 Functions exist independent of any attachment, same as protocols.
-That is, protocols exist in a plane of the their own over and above the types against which they operate.
+That is, protocols exist in a plane of their own over and above the types against which they operate.

 If you're trying to implement a more appropriate version of `splice` for an Array, for example, you're competing for real estate since methods take residence on a prototype.